On this page

 Before you change, consider these questions:

-- will your business pay extra to switch to a new financial institution?
-For example, what it will cost to notify customers and suppliers, change deposit and cheque books
+- Will your business pay extra to switch to a new financial institution, for example, the costs to notify customers and suppliers, and changes to deposit and cheque books?

 - Does the new institution have good service?